gcentauri/gitick/README.md

 This these commands are dangerous and are really no better than bash aliases most of the time.
-They perform absolutely no checking of any kind, and, if run from the wrong directory, they may have unintended and possible hazardous consequences.
+They perform absolutely no checking of any kind, and, if run from the wrong directory, they may have unintended and possibly hazardous consequences.

 COMMANDS